electron/electron/docs/api/web-contents.md

 * `callback` Function

-Checks if any serviceworker is registered and returns boolean as response to `callback`.
+Checks if any ServiceWorker is registered and returns a boolean as response to `callback`.

 ### `webContents.unregisterServiceWorker(callback)`

 * `callback` Function

-Unregisters any serviceworker if present and returns boolean as response to `callback` when the JS promise is fullfilled or false when the JS promise is rejected.
+Unregisters any ServiceWorker if present and returns a boolean as response to `callback` when the JS promise is fulfilled or false when the JS promise is rejected.

 ### `webContents.print([options])`